-Deferred outflows of resources were related to differences between expected and actual experience, changes in assumptions and contributions made after the measurement date.
-The difference between expected and actual experience regarding economic and demographic factors is amortized over the average of the expected remaining service life of active and inactive members which is approximately five years.
+Deferred outflows of resources were related to differences between expected and actual experience, changes of assumptions, changes in proportion and differences between employer contributions and the proportionate share of contributions, and contributions made after the measurement date.
+The difference between expected and actual experience with regard to economic and demographic factors is amortized over the average of the expected remaining service life of active and inactive members which is approximately five years.
 The first year of amortization is recognized as pension expense with the remaining years shown as a deferred outflow of resources.